saulo-chaves/D1-and-D2/README.md

 # D1-and-D2
-Datasets used in the TGG manuscript (in revision)
+Datasets used in the TGG manuscript (under review)